FIND OUT MORE ABOUT THE WORK BEING DONE BY SOUTHLAND'S CATCHMENT GROUPS HERE

 5. Grow Your Own Native Trees From Seed Field Day at Sherwood Forest- Monday 28 February 2022

-6. Speaking about the Winter Crop Establishment Trial at Southern Dairy Hub Field days and other events
+6. Speaking about the Winter Crop Establishment Trial and the Understanding our Landscape to Drive Change Project at Southern Dairy Hub Field days – July 2021 and 2 March 2023

 Find us on Facebook